 I was so proud of you Squirt.
-You were such a good little girl today.
 You made me so proud.

 When he took the needle it out the whole thing was over and hadn’t lasted more then 10 minutes and phew, finally, we were done.
 I let out a huge breath.
 He shook our hands and we left the office.
 I didn’t realize till we were waiting for the elevator that my whole body was shaking and all I wanted to do was cry.
 I hugged your Dad and he held me tight as we waited and walked to our car.
 We made it.
 We did it.
 It was over.
 And now we can move on.

 I know we have to wait 10 days for the results, but I already know what they will say.